DavidDudson/Elysium/ROADMAP.md

 - [ ] @Spy - Keeps track of updates to an object
 - [ ] @SpyPrint - Prints updates to a class/object
 - [ ] @Mock - Returns a constant rather then running the function for debugging purposes
+- [ ] @MockIf - Same as mock except takes a boolean supplier
 - [ ] @Hide - Unit methods only, if the flag is true, method will be replace with noop.
 - [ ] @Time - Prints the execution time of a method
 - [ ] @PrintOnExecute - Prints the method name and parameters on execution